 Equity For Every Student

-As a social justice organization, our purpose is to provide resources and supports for historically marginalized students to address inequalities prevalent in our educational system.
+As a social justice organization, we provide resources and supports for students who have historically been the furthest from educational justice addressing inequalities prevalent in our educational system.

 Comprehensive Services In Schools